RTKConsortium/RTK/INSTALLATION.md

 RTK is a module of [ITK](https://www.itk.org), the Insight Toolkit.
 Follow the instructions of the [ITK software guide](https://itk.org/ITKSoftwareGuide/html) ([chapter 2](https://itk.org/ITKSoftwareGuide/html/Book1/ITKSoftwareGuide-Book1ch2.html) mainly) for configuring and compiling ITK.
 The following CMake options are RTK specific:

 * `Module_RTK`: Activates RTK download and compilation.
 Default is `OFF`.
 Turn it `ON` to activate RTK or compile RTK independently (see below).
 * `Module_RTK_GIT_TAG`: Git tag for the RTK download.
-By default, the RTK version which is downloaded and compiled is the one given in the [RTK.remote.cmake](https://github.com/InsightSoftwareConsortium/ITK/blob/master/Modules/Remote/RTK.remote.cmake).
+By default, the RTK version which is downloaded and compiled is the one given in the [RTK.remote.cmake](https://github.com/InsightSoftwareConsortium/ITK/blob/main/Modules/Remote/RTK.remote.cmake).
 Change this option to build another version.
-For example, you can change it to `master` to build the latest RTK version.
-RTK is only maintained to be backward compatible with the latest ITK release and ITK master branch.
+For example, you can change it to `main` to build the latest RTK version.
+RTK is only maintained to be backward compatible with the latest ITK release and ITK main branch.
 * `RTK_BUILD_APPLICATIONS`: Activates the compilation of RTK's command line tools.
 Although RTK is mainly a toolkit, we also provide several command line tools for doing most of the available processing.
 These command line tools use [gengetopt](https://www.gnu.org/software/gengetopt/gengetopt.html).
 Several examples are available in the [documentation](http://docs.openrtk.org).
 * `RTK_USE_CUDA`: Activates CUDA computation.
 Default is `ON` if CMake has automatically found the CUDA package and a CUDA-compatible GPU, and `OFF` otherwise.
 * `RTK_CUDA_VERSION`: Specifies an exact version of the CUDA toolkit which must be used.
 If unspecified, RTK only checks if the found version is recent enough.